-Seeing that the number of consumers and business emails sent per day in 2018 were 281 billion emails, it makes us think: how do we label and organize these emails in order to make everything easily reachable and how do we separate important emails from unwanted ones?
+Seeing that the number of consumers and business emails sent per day in 2018 was 281 billion emails, it makes us think: how do we label and organize these emails to make everything easily reachable and how do we separate important emails from unwanted ones?

 This is what we want you to know when showing how to organize your inbox with the best email folder system for Gmail.
 Let’s go!